blobfox/snekoil/README.md

 ## License

 Snekoil is licensed under the [BSD-2-Clause license](LICENSE).
-Feel free to use, modify, and distribute SnakeOil in your projects.
+Feel free to use, modify, and distribute Snekoil in your projects.
 Happy coding!

 # Snekoil - Too Good To Be True